ygor-sena/42sp-cursus-docs/hello.markdown

 permalink: /test_page/
 ---

 This is a test page to see how the new page feature works.
-Add another sentence.